 9. The Ring of Kerry, County Kerry

 Next up is the Ring of Kerry which is a scenic drive that takes you around the Iveragh Peninsula.
 There’s a lot to see in this area including the Gap of Dunloe, Moll’s Gap, and Torc Waterfall.
 In total, the route is around 111 miles (179 km), and along the way, you’ll get to see dramatic coastal cliffs, lush rolling hills, and beautiful beaches.
+There are plenty of great hotels on the Ring of Kerry too so you won’t be short of accommodation options during your visit!

 10. Great Skellig, County Kerry

 The Great Skellig (or Skellig Michael) is a rugged island that’s located off the coast of County Kerry.
 Although the island itself is wild and beautiful, there’s another reason to visit here.
 The ruins of an old monastery are located on top of Great Skellig making this place one of the only UNESCO World Heritage Sites in the country (the other is Brú na Bóinne).
+Great Skellig is one of the most famous landmarks in Ireland so don’t leave it off your itinerary!

 11. Mizen Head, County Cork